In this article, we will learn about the different templates to conduct a retrospective.

 Glad Sad Mad template allows team members to reflect on their past performance in the form of emotions and identify areas for improvement.

 • Encourages team members to talk about what made them feel annoyed(mad), disappointed(sad), and satisfied(glad).
-It focuses on expressing your emotions in a comfortable manner.
+It focuses on comfortably expressing your emotions.

 • To have a highly effective team, it is very important that the team members openly share their feelings.
 All you need to do is simply add cards in the respective Glad, Sad, and Mad columns, and then the facilitator will group those cards.